angx-system/angeliax/SCHEMA.md

 **[ It stays in one place ]** — a hostel, clinic, farm, lab, workshop, seedbank, household, or any other fixed location.
-Initialize Base may later activate for this keypair, if other bases independently choose to curate its nodes.
-No action is required to make this happen.
+Initialize Base may later activate for this keypair if other bases independently choose to curate its nodes.
+Initialize Base creates a second, separate keypair for the space — one that can curate other nodes and form partnerships, which the original steward keypair never could.

 **[ It moves with me ]** — a practice, research, or project that moves with the steward.
 Initialize Base can never activate for this keypair,